Mage-Control-Systems-Ltd/NCCM/README.md

 Net class clearance matrix plugin for KiCad!
 To generate custom rules for clearances between net classes through a matrix GUI.

 ## Installing
+### Via KiCad's Plugin and Content Manager
+Search 'NCCM' in KiCad's PCM and it should show up!
+Select 'Yes' when prompted to enable KiCad's Plugin API.

 ### Manual
 To install place this entire folder in the platform-dependent plugins directory,